Abdullahos/things-to-learn/frontEnd/Rename JSON Property.md

-if had a json response that looks like this:
+I had a JSON response that looks like this:
 {
   name: 'sara',
   age: 23,
   address: 'dfdfgsfgfdd'
 }

-and i need to send it to another endpoint that takes almost the same JSON format except the address is called home_address so i did that
+and i need to send it to another endpoint that takes almost the same JSON format except the address is called home_address. so i did that

 ```